tetzank/coat/README.md

 ### Calling Functions

 Not every function benefits from JIT compilation.
-COAT provides the helper function `FunctionCall()` generating a function call to the passed funtion pointer.
+COAT provides the helper function `FunctionCall()` generating a function call to the passed function pointer.
 This way, you do not need to reimplement existing functions with COAT to make them usable for JIT compilation.
 You just call them from the generated code with the correct calling convention of the system.